 Join Wild West and Loch Shiel Cruises to look for the “Big Five”

-For the year of Natural Scotland 2013, Visit Scotland and Scottish Natural Heritage have joined together to showcase the very best of Scotland’s wildlife.
-There are few places in the country where all of the big five of red deer, golden eagle, harbour seal, red squirrel and otter can be found.
+There are few places in the country where all of Scotland's big five of red deer, golden eagle, harbour seal, red squirrel and otter can be found.
 However, Wild West offer a unique opportunity to search for all these species and much more in a single day.

 Leaving Fort William at 9.00, we travel along Loch Eil to Glenfinnan.
 Here you will join skipper Jim Michie of Loch Shiel cruises on a one way cruise to Acharacle at the south end of the loch.
 On the way, you’ll be looking out for golden eagles, red deer, sea eagles, hen harrier and black throated divers amongst others.
 And what Jim doesn’t know about the history of the area hasn’t yet been written!